15 Best Things To Do In Braga, Portugal In One Day

 Where to park in Braga?

 The closest airport to Braga in Portugal is located in Porto (55km away).
 Other ones are located in Spain, in Vigo (100km away) and Santiago de Compostela (200 km away).
-From each airport, you can get to Braga by bus.
+From each airport, you can get to Braga by bus or rent a car.
 To check the connections that interest you please visit rome2rio.com website.

 To Braga by bus